okohll/abdocs/content/blog/multi-ranges.md

 )
 ```

-The first three lines are the range, the rest are the multirange.
+The first line is the range, line 3 onwards is the multirange.
 The whole thing just returns a true or false for each row, true if there’s an overlap and false if there isn’t.

 Filtering the results to just those where there is an overlap will give us